21 Lessons Learned In Relationship Break Ups

 Fifth Lesson: Address Sensitive Issues

 It is better to let your partner know early on you will not tolerate such a behavior.
-He needs to change or you will not continue with the relationship.
+He needs to change or you will not continue in the relationship.
 Sometimes we give ourselves false hope he will change.
 Come marriage, the married life turns out worse.
 He hasn’t changed.
 He is still drunkard, still smoking, still flirting at ladies and so on.
 Better address them early on before they become problematic in your future relationship and marriage life.

 Sixth Lesson: Communication